-Survey of the history of mathematics with emphasis on examining and solving problems that typify each historical period.
-While taking this course, students will (a.) become familiar with the history of mathematics, (b.) be introduced to historical figures who contributed to the development of mathematics, (c.) outline major trends, themes, and problems that impacted the development of mathematics, (d.) research the actual mathematics of different historical periods, and (e.) consider how the history of mathematics can be incorporated into the teaching of mathematics.
-In addition to discussions, problems, and exams, students will create projects that incorporate the history of mathematics into the high school math courses they teach.
+Survey of the history of mathematics with emphasis on significant mathematical developments and mathematicians.
+Students will (a) become familiar with the general timeline of the history of mathematics; (b) learn about historical figures who contributed to the development of mathematics; (c) consider major events, trends, themes, theorems, and problems that impacted the development of mathematics; (d) consider the importance of the history of mathematics in the teaching of mathematics; and (e) develop ways to integrate history of mathematics into their teaching of mathematics.